Recognize & Avoid Job Scams

 To report a scam, online with the Federal Trade Commission.
 Check out their video on and more .

-Our goal is to provide accurate job listing information on our website; however, we make no representations or guarantees about positions posted by our office.
+Our goal is to provide accurate job information on our website; however, we make no representations or guarantees about positions posted by our office.
 You are responsible for your own safety, wages and working conditions.
 Review our disclaimer for more information.